geoffwhittington/meshtastic-matrix-relay/INSTRUCTIONS.md

 git clone https://github.com/geoffwhittington/meshtastic-matrix-relay.git
 cd meshtastic-matrix-relay

-# Install in development mode
+# Install in development mode using pipx (recommended)
+pipx install -e .

+# Or use pip if you prefer
 pip install -e .

-# Or use pipx for isolated installation
-pipx install -e .
 ```

 > **Upgrading from a previous version?** Please see [UPGRADE_TO_V1.md](UPGRADE_TO_V1.md) for migration guidance.